 I particularly look for visitors in one of the galleries I curated, Analog Computers.
 Oftentimes, I find someone reading a label or looking at the objects with a mix of curiosity and bewilderment.
 The Analog gallery is an early stop during a visitor’s tour through the exhibition.
 Many visitors take their time in these early galleries before they realize the vastness of Revolution.
 The mechanical nature of many of the artifacts in the early galleries, also gives visitors a sense that there is the possibility of comprehending the object by visual inspection, whereas the operation of artifacts in later galleries are more opaque.

 When approaching visitors in the Analog Computers gallery, I usually ask them about their background in computing.
 I have found that people who are professional software developers have a more difficult time understanding the function, application, and relevance of analog computation.
-Programmers are taught to think about how to express algorithms in instructions, which is simply not how analog computers work.
+Programmers are taught to think about how to express algorithms in instructions, which is simply not how analog computers work (by grandham).
 But when I talked to a physicist or an industrial mechanic, I discovered that they used approaches in their training or daily work that make the operation of analog computers very natural to them.

 In a recent contribution to the scholarly journal Technology and Culture, historian Nathan Ensmenger proposed in his article The Digital Construction of Technology: Rethinking the History of Computers in Society, that computing history is not so much about the history of information, which is too broad, or the history of computerization, which is too narrow, but about the way digitization has altered society.
 While I applaud his viewpoint, he puts analog computing in the category of precursors to large-scale electronic computing; this view is frequently echoed in many standard works on computing history.
 Focusing on analog control systems offers a more balanced view of the importance of analog techniques, such as David Mindell’s excellent book Between Human and Machine: Feedback, Control, and Computing before Cybernetics.
 Mindell highlights the extraordinary work done during World War II that contributed a great deal to the Allied success.
 Other monographs by James Small, Charles Care, or Bernd Ulmann (his book is currently only available in German), provide a great overview of the historical developments up to and including electronic analog computing and its applications.